Lifetime Value Report Walkthrough

 Filters in the “Other” category allow you to run reports to:

-• Only include customers from specific countries
+• Only include customers from specific Countries, or a certain State

 👉 Use case: A country you’ve been selling to issues a new tariff that increases your shipping costs.
 Analyzing average customer value for residents of this country can help you decide whether to continue selling to the country or whether you need to adjust your prices.